emc-mongoose/mongoose-base/doc/deployment/README.md

 kubectl apply -f kuberenetes/distributed.yaml
 ```

-> `---` - separates configurations for different entities.
-Each entity can be launched separately as in the previous examples with command `kubectl apply ...`
+> `---` - separates configurations for different resources.
+Each resource can be launched separately as in the previous examples with command `kubectl apply ...`

 The number of replicas means the number of nodes on which `Service` Mongoose will be running.
 ```